 The full stake held in Sidief, an unlisted company that manages the real estate assets not used in operations, is instrumental for the Bank's activity.

-Shareholdings in unlisted companies are also held in Europafi, Istituto della Enciclopedia Italiana (Treccani), Soluzioni per il Sistema Economico (SOSE) and SWIFT.
+Shareholdings in unlisted companies are also held in Europafi, Istituto della Enciclopedia Italiana (Treccani), Soluzioni per il Sistema Economico (SOSE), SWIFT and Valoridicarta.

 The Bank of Italy also holds, for institutional purposes, participating interests in the European Central Bank and the Bank for International Settlements.

 In accordance with Article 22 of Legislative Decree 33/2013, the list of the Bank's equity holdings in instrumental and unlisted companies is available at the link below.
 Additional information is available on the websites of the investee entities: Istituto della Enciclopedia Italiana, SIDIEF, SOSE and SWIFT.
 For the Valoridicarta company, go to the 'Società Trasparente – Enti controllati' section of the Istituto Poligrafico e Zecca dello Stato website.

 The Bank of Italy engages in integrated management of financial risk (market, credit, and liquidity risks) and designs methods of assessment and control that distinguish, on the level of portfolios and that of process governance, between investments of the Bank's own resources and those used for institutional purposes.